 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that high self-esteem is crucial to a child’s wellbeing.

 - The class teacher has overall responsibility for the care of the children in their class so this would be the first point of contact for parents/carers.
-If extra advice is needed, the SENCo can offer further advice and support.
-This may include calling on the advice and support from outside agencies such as Health, Social Services and Behaviour Support and Parent Support Worker
+If extra advice is needed, the SENDCO can offer further advice and support.
+This may include calling on the advice and support from outside agencies such as the school nurse or Behaviour Support.

-- The school has an Emotional Literacy Support Assistant (ELSA), who works, under the supervision of the SENCo, with vulnerable children and parents during the school day
+- The school has an Emotional Literacy Support Assistant (ELSA), who works, under the supervision of the SENDCO, with vulnerable children and parents during the school day.

 Pupils with medical needs

 - If a child has a medical need then a detailed Care Plan is compiled with the support of the school nurse and the parents/carers.
 These are discussed with all staff who work with the child.

 - Specific training of staff is undertaken when there is a specific need eg use of epipens or blood sugar testing.